Admissions

 International transfer applicants should refer to the undergraduate admissions website.

-The Gallatin faculty has determined that 64 units in residence at Gallatin (taken over the course of two years and under the guidance and mentoring of a Gallatin adviser), is the minimum amount of course work and time required for students to develop a proper concentration and establish an individualized program of study.
-Therefore, transfer students to the Gallatin School will be eligible to transfer a maximum of 64 units upon their matriculation at Gallatin.
-Ultimately, 128 units are needed to graduate from NYU.
+The Gallatin faculty has determined that 64 credits in residence at Gallatin (taken over the course of two years and under the guidance and mentoring of a Gallatin adviser), is the minimum amount of course work and time required for students to develop a proper concentration and establish an individualized program of study.
+Therefore, transfer students to the Gallatin School will be eligible to transfer a maximum of 64 credits upon their matriculation at Gallatin.
+Ultimately, 128 credits are needed to graduate from NYU.
 Ideally, transfer students will enter Gallatin in their sophomore year but no later than the beginning of their junior year.
 Only very rarely will freshmen be permitted to transfer in the middle of their freshman year.

-No more than 31 units in business courses can count towards the Gallatin B.A. degree.
+No more than 31 credits in business courses can count towards the Gallatin B.A. degree.
 This includes courses in NYU's Stern School of Business, the School of Professional Studies, and those transferred from other colleges and universities.

 Gallatin transfer students may study away for a full semester starting in their second semester at Gallatin.
 All students must spend their first full semester as a Gallatin student in New York.